 The brand is crucial to some people.
 When most bikes are equipped with Shimano, SRAM, or Campagnolo components, there is not much to change on the bike besides the frame and a few other components.

 I won’t evaluate which brand is good and which is not.
 It is purely up to your preference.
 However, well-known brands, such as those that sponsor world tour pro teams, are usually more expensive than lesser-known brands.

 Of course, the price of a bike is influenced by many factors.
 One of them is also the sales model.
 Canyon bikes, for example, are sold directly to customers.
-This means they often provide a better price-value ratio compared to brands sold by distributors.
+This means they often provide a better price-value ratio than brands sold by distributors.

 Road Bike Size

-The last important step before buying a new road bike is choosing its right size.
+The last important step before buying a new road bike is choosing the right size.
 Why is it important?
 There are 2 main reasons for this:

 - Your riding position will be more comfortable.

 - You prevent injuries caused by the wrong bike fit.

 Road bike size is usually given in centimeters (48, 50, 52, etc.) or descriptive sizes (XS, S, M, L, XL, XL).
 The size is based on the seat tube length.